balt-dev/balt-dev/README.md

 # baltdev

 Hi!
-I'm a hobbyist programmer who's been doing it for probably much longer than is healthy.
+I'm a hobbyist programmer with a decade of experience at 20 years old.

-I'm 19, and I go by they/them pronouns.
+I go by they/them pronouns.
 Please respect them.